Philio/disqus-android/README.md

 As of version 0.0.5 the library is using [Retrofit](http://square.github.io/retrofit/) for requests.

-The `ApiClient` can be used to create Disqus resource objects based on the Retrofit interfaces defined in the `me.philio.disqus.api.resource` package.
+The `ApiClient` can be used to create Disqus resource objects based on the Retrofit interfaces defined in the `me.philio.disqus.api.resources` package.
 It works as a wrapper to the Retrofit `RestAdapter` and configures the adapter and deserialisation options for Gson.

     ApiConfig apiConfig = new ApiConfig("MyApiKey", "AccessToken");